Business As Usual: 16-year-old Ma’Khia Bryant Shot And Killed By Ohio Cops Minutes Before Derek Chauvin Verdict

 Hundreds of people gathered in downtown Columbus to march and protest in Ma’khia’s name.

-Like so many other cases that we have seen over the last couple weeks, couple months, and dozens of years, we will be watching this case very closely.
+Like so many other cases that we have seen over the last couple of weeks, couple of months, and dozens of years, we will be watching this case very closely.
 The killer cop has been “pulled off the street” while the Ohio Bureau of Criminal Investigation looks into this incident.

 Justice for Ma’khia Bryant.